msink/kotlin-libui/README.md

 ../../gradlew run
 ```

+You can use IntelliJ IDEA CE/UE or CLion EAP for code navigation and code completion, debugging works only in CLion.

 ## Status

 **Warning:** currently it is just a prototype - works in most cases, but not protected from errors.